 23andme: 10 2/3rd, 852 fourth, 62 distant

 The real difference is in ease of genealogical use though.
-Why I’d say Ancestry is better if you’re looking to confirm or create your family tree is that they filter your matches by name matches in your tree.
+Why I’d say Ancestry is the best DNA test if you’re looking to confirm or create your family tree is that they filter your matches by name matches in your tree.
 No effort.
-You click the leaf filter, click a match with a leaf, it shows common names in your trees so you can see just where you relate.
+You click the leaf filter, click a match with a leaf.
+It shows common names in your trees so you can see just where you relate.
 Now the catch, some trees are private, and out of over 5,000 matches, I had 14 DNA/common tree member matches.
 These helped me tremendously, but it is disappointing the percentage was so small.
 Even without a common member, many matches’ trees were a click away to search for common surnames.

 AncestryDNA match screen:

 Sample of 23andme match screen (updated):

 My favorite though is Promethease.
-This report costs $5.
-What it does is cross checks your genes against studies done on individual genes.
-For example, it found I have a gene that makes me sneeze at sun light, and my husband had a gene that made cilantro taste like soap.
+This report costs $12, and cross-checks your genes against studies done on individual variations.
+For example, it found I have a gene that makes me sneeze at sun light, and another that makes cilantro taste like soap.
 It also reveals more serious info, like increased genetic risk for medical conditions.
-It is well worth the $5, and shows more than 23andme’s expensive health reports upgrade.
+It is well worth the $12, and shows more than 23andme’s expensive health reports upgrade.
 If you’re interested in weight loss and exercise, Athletigen is fun too.

-AncestryDNA vs 23andme: Accuracy:
+Best DNA test AncestryDNA vs 23andme: Accuracy:

-Both companies are clear in their FAQ that ethnicity reports are estimates, accuracy then will obviously vary, because well, that’s the nature of an estimate.
+Both companies are clear in their FAQ that ethnicity reports are estimates.
+Accuracy, then, will obviously vary, because well, that’s the nature of an estimate.

-On April 25, 2018 for the first time ever and for one day only (DNA day), 23andme allowed AncestryDNA customers to upload their raw DNA and receive a few free reports.
-One of which was the ancestry composition report.
-Being the clever girl I am, I quickly made a new account, uploaded my raw AncestryDNA data, and was able to direct compare 23andme’s results with their DNA data vs 23andme results using AncestryDNA data.
-The results were indeed not the same, however, it occurred to me that my mother testing may have changed my 23andme results from 23andme with AncestryDNA data, so I dug into my media archive here at Life with Gremlins and found my results from before my mother tested (that’s why they look different), and still, the results are different.
+In April 2018, for one day only, 23andme allowed AncestryDNA customers to upload their raw DNA for ancestry composition reports.
+I made a new account and uploaded my raw AncestryDNA data.
+By doing so, I was able to direct compare AncestryDNA vs 23andme data results using AncestryDNA data at 23andme.
+The results were indeed not the same.
+However, it occurred to me that my mother testing changed my 23andme results.
+So I dug into my media archive for my results from before my mother tested (that’s why they look different), and still, the results are different.

-The final call: AncestryDNA vs 23andme:
+The final call: Best DNA test AncestryDNA vs 23andme: